jpsilvashy/jpsilvashy.github.com/_posts/2012-07-29-setting-up-ubuntu-with-ruby-193-on-amazon-ec2.md

 Next, let's get some of the basic packages that we'll need installed, this will help with the remainder of the setup.

 <pre class="prettyprint">
-sudo apt-get install git build essentials
+sudo apt-get install git build-essential
 </pre>

 So to clear things up, that'll install Git, and the complication tools you'll need to build the other packages, like GCC.